haas-binge/willibald-data-vault-with-dbt/README.md

 - install dependencies: dbt deps
   (In addition to the package datavault4dbt we defined our own macros published as the package datavault_extension (see packages.yml)).
 - configure your database connection using the dbt configuration file or edit profiles.yml in source-directory (includes adding three environment-variables).
-- how to get the base data
-   - contact us to get access to the private share DWA_COMPARE
 - run the dbt commands (dbt build) to create your data models and transform your data.